DreamEp/MySurvivorClone/README.md

 - In player script add new code (7.2) and timeouts functions
 - Create a new node Area 2D to our player named EnemyDetectionArea
   - Make it only Monitoring and not Monitorable
-  - Collision has to be set for our ennemy (mask/ layer?)
+  - Collision has to be set for our enemy (mask/ layer?)
   - Add signals body_entered and body_exited
   - Create a new node CollisionShape
     - Add a big circle shape to it to wrap the whole camera rectangle
-- Since we are doing body entered instead of area entered, we have to add our Ennemy to layer 3 for detection since we are looking to ennemy layer
+- Since we are doing body entered instead of area entered, we have to add our enemy to layer 3 for detection since we are looking to enemy layer

 ### 7.1.
 Create the ice spear :